-Heart murmurs are sounds during your heartbeat cycle — such as whooshing

-    or swishing — made by turbulent blood in or near your heart.
-These

-    sounds can be heard with a stethoscope.
-A normal heartbeat makes two

-    sounds like "lubb-dupp" (sometimes described as "lub-DUP"), which are

-    the sounds of your heart valves closing.
+Heart murmurs are sounds — such as whooshing or swishing — made by rapid, choppy (turbulent) blood flow through the heart.
+The sounds can be heard with a device called a stethoscope.
+A typical heartbeat makes two sounds like "lubb-dupp" (sometimes described as "lub-DUP") when the heart valves are closing.

-    Heart murmurs can be present at birth (congenital) or develop later in
+Heart murmurs can be present at birth (congenital) or develop later in life (acquired).

-    life.
-A heart murmur isn't a disease — but murmurs may indicate an

-    underlying heart problem.

 - Swelling or sudden weight gain

 Most heart murmurs aren't serious.
 If you're concerned about a heart murmur, make an appointment to see your primary care provider.
 Your provider can tell you if follow-up care is needed.

 From Mayo Clinic to your inbox

 A heart murmur is caused by rapid, choppy (turbulent) blood flow through the heart.
 A heart murmur may happen:

 - When the heart is filling with blood (diastolic murmur)

 - When the heart is emptying (systolic murmur)

 - Throughout the heartbeat (continuous murmur)